Table of contents

 func getStats(callback: @escaping (RTCStatsReport) -> Void) {

-// get stats report and call callback(stats)
+// and call callback(stats)

 }